 Support Driven is a community of over 2,000 people who care deeply about customer support.
 By joining their Slack team you can learn from your peers, share your own ideas, and even get a virtual hug when you need one.

-This month I asked the community for their advice to someone just starting to build out their knowledge base.
-Whether you’re starting from scratch, looking to expand, or rethinking your knowledge base approach, their advice will help set you on the right path.
+This month we asked the community for their advice to someone just starting to build out their knowledge base.
+Whether you’re starting from scratch, looking to expand, or thinking about switching to different knowledge base software, their advice will help set you on the right path.

 1. Build to a plan